-  Lesson Swap In-studio students will be given the option to have their name, email, phone number and lesson time placed on a copy of the instructor’s teaching schedule which will be shared with all participating families.
-Students included in this list are willing to “swap” a single lesson in order to accommodate an illness, family vacation or school activity.
-Please note that if you choose to opt out of the swap list, you are forfeiting access to the list.
-It is the parent’s responsibility to arrange the swap and notify the teacher of the change.
-The Swap List is emailed to parents and updated as required.
+Lesson Swap In-studio students will be given the option to have their name, email, phone number and lesson time shared with all participating families.
+Students included in this list are willing to swap a single lesson in order to accommodate an illness, family vacation or school activity.
+It is the parents responsibility to arrange the swap and notify the teacher of the change.

 Video Lessons In the event that you are unable to attend a lesson or find a swap, you may choose to submit a video recording of the student presenting each assignment.
-Uploaded the video to a private YouTube channel and email the link to the teacher prior to the scheduled lesson time.
-The teacher will use the allotted lesson time to review the video and create a “new assignments” video.
+Text or uploaded the video to a private YouTube channel and email the link to the teacher prior to the scheduled lesson time.
+The teacher will use the allotted lesson time to review the video and create a new assignments video.
 The video to you will be emailed within 24 hours after the normally scheduled lesson.
-Videos will not be accepted after the start of the scheduled lesson time and lesson will be considered “missed”.
+Videos will not be accepted after the start of the scheduled lesson time and lesson will be considered missed.
 (Do not wait until the last minute!
 Allow time for technical difficulties.)

 Dismissal from Lessons Regrettably, should any of the following situations become habitual, the parents will be notified that the student has been placed on probation.
 After parents have been notified, continuation of the problem will result in termination of lessons without refund. *Persistent Absence *Repeated failure to pay tuition on time *Uncooperative Attitude *Discourtesy towards the teacher or another student by a child or his/her parent.